Colorado Northwestern Community College

-Colorado Northwestern Community College (CNCC) is a public community college with campuses in Rangely and Craig, Colorado, United States.
+Colorado Northwestern Community College (CNCC) is a public community college with campuses in Rangely and Craig, Colorado, as well as academic centers in Meeker and Oak Creek, Colorado.
 The college participates in the National Intercollegiate Flying Association (NIFA) and the National Junior College Athletic Association (NJCAA).

 Rangely Campus

 The Rangely Campus of CNCC, serving around 300 students, sits on a lush mesa overlooking the town of Rangely.
 Established in 1962 as “Rangely College,” it has earned a sterling reputation for its Dental Hygiene, Aviation, and Park Ranger Training Programs.
 Today, students describe the campus as a “mini university” complete with residence halls, a vibrant student life, and five NJCAA Division I athletic teams.

 Outdoor activities and programs are available to students, including river rafting, ice climbing, camping, and even spelunking.

 The local taxing district provides a 100% tuition buy-down to its residents and the college offers community education classes and seminars.